processone/docs.ejabberd.im/content/admin/configuration.md

 	  ...

-Note that `mod_vcard_ldap` module checks for the existence of the user before searching in his information in LDAP.
+Note that `mod_vcard_ldap` module checks for the existence of the user before searching their information in LDAP.

 #### Active Directory